|

 to start off today with a rant.
 I am sick and tired of people knocking the

 NHS.
-Take today’s news – one quarter of all
+Take today’s news – one quarter of all cases

-severe that the patients are so ill that they are admitted to hospital as an
+that the patients are so ill that they are admitted to hospital as an

 emergency.
 And this rate is far higher in leukaemia cases.
 Over half the